Service Detail

 Industrial Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Assess site constraints and operational drivers is treated as a project decision point, not a handoff moment.
-We connect it to utility capacity and routing and keep the team aligned on what must be resolved before the next trade package moves.
+Assess site constraints including limestone subgrade variability, Edwards Aquifer compliance, and I-35 access realities is treated as a project decision point, not a handoff moment.
+We connect it to utility capacity and routing on Hays County sites with variable limestone and caliche subgrade and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Package preconstruction around utilities, structure, and yard needs
+Package preconstruction around utilities, structural loading, yard geometry, and long-lead procurement

-Package preconstruction around utilities, structure, and yard needs is treated as a project decision point, not a handoff moment.
-We connect it to truck access and yard geometry and keep the team aligned on what must be resolved before the next trade package moves.
+Package preconstruction around utilities, structural loading, yard geometry, and long-lead procurement is treated as a project decision point, not a handoff moment.
+We connect it to truck access and yard geometry relative to I-35, Hwy 80, and Logistics Park 35 circulation patterns and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Sequence foundations, steel, shell, and infrastructure is treated as a project decision point, not a handoff moment.
-We connect it to structural loading and floor performance and keep the team aligned on what must be resolved before the next trade package moves.
+Sequence foundations on karst and caliche subgrade, erect steel or tilt-wall shell, and install infrastructure is treated as a project decision point, not a handoff moment.
+We connect it to structural loading and floor performance requirements for distribution, manufacturing, and cold-chain programs and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate systems startup and owner-use requirements is treated as a project decision point, not a handoff moment.
-We connect it to phased operations planning and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate systems startup, equipment interfaces, and owner-use requirements for commissioning readiness is treated as a project decision point, not a handoff moment.
+We connect it to phased operations planning for active sites and spring or summer weather window management and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Deliver turnover with operational readiness documentation is treated as a project decision point, not a handoff moment.
-We connect it to utility capacity and routing and keep the team aligned on what must be resolved before the next trade package moves.
+Deliver turnover with operational readiness documentation, Hays County CO, and TCEQ stormwater compliance confirmed is treated as a project decision point, not a handoff moment.
+We connect it to utility capacity and routing on Hays County sites with variable limestone and caliche subgrade and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit